schaap/backup-bundle/README.md

 6. If the current HEAD points to a branch that would be deleted
   - `git switch --detach` to detach the HEAD
   - From this point on, we can treat the current HEAD as not being touched
-7. `git fetch` all the updated from the bundle
+7. `git fetch` all the updates from the bundle
   - Use `--update-head-ok` if needed to convince git that the current HEAD may be updated.
 The above steps fix any objections git may have had against it (but it would refuse anyway).
   - Update *all* heads (refspec `refs/heads/*:refs/heads/*`); with `--prune` this will remove branches that are no